sebastiansauer/hpstr-jekyll-theme/_posts/2017-10-30-de-elec-data.md

 # Concluding

 It was quite fun to me to play around with the data, and I think quite some valuable insights can be inferred.
-Of course, electoral data has a unique value as it features the most important action of a democraty.
+Of course, electoral data has a unique value as it features the most important action of a democracy.